180 Degree Schedule 40 Pipe Dies for 105 Standard Duty and Heavy Duty Tube and Pipe Benders

-Pay close attention to the following terms (for more information on these terms, see our "Tube and Pipe Bending Basics" page, located under the Resources tab):
+Pay close attention to the following terms (for more information on these terms, see our "Tube and Pipe Bending Basics" page):

 Nominal Pipe Size: Nominal Pipe Size (NPS) is a North American set of standard sizes for pipes.
 Pipe size is specified with two non-dimensional numbers: a nominal pipe size (NPS) for diameter based on inches and a schedule (Sched. or Sch.) for wall thickness.
 Based on the NPS and schedule of a pipe, the pipe outside diameter (OD) and wall thickness can be obtained from reference tables such as those below.
 (For a more complete description, check out our "What am I bending?" page under the Resources tab.)